E-Museum of Pyrographic Art

 After a 19th C. oil painting

-Digital image thanks to Douglas Schneible
+Digital image thanks to Wikipedia

 Ethnographic art dealer and antique pyrography collector Douglas Schneible in Shelburne, Vermont, greatly prizes the above pyroengravings by Boston artist